 Ian highlights the need for informed consent and increased public awareness, considering that one of the untold impacts of our contemporary digital landscape is the sheer amount of data collected and produced, which Anthony Ilukwe previously alluded to.
 Ian noted that in addition to the volume of data increasing, the amount of data that can be connected back to individuals has increased.
 He also emphasized the fact that the actors who own, access, and store our data remain largely elusive.
 Ian states that in addition to the volume of data increasing, the amount of data that can be connected back to individuals has increased.
 As more people conduct their lives online and become increasingly interconnected, everyone’s actions have the potential to impact many other nodes within cyber networks.
 Cyber spheres are composed of a complex web of actors.
 Put simply, Ian categorizes these actors into state actors, ideologically motivated actors, and criminally motivated actors.
-As we consider these actors and the wide range of demographics that users and consumers belong to, more agile policymaking and consent frameworks will be necessary to understand what it means to be online.
+As we consider these actors and the wide range of demographics that users and consumers belong to, consent frameworks will be necessary to understand what it means to be online.

 Looking ahead, Marianna and Ian suggest that we create more robust education and awareness programs; consumers have the right to know how their data will be used while investors and companies have a responsibility to educate themselves on the differences between creating ethical and unethical AI.
-Policymakers and lawmakers have a responsibility to write agile, accessible, and interdisciplinary documents that do a better job of keeping up with the speed of technology to keep the public safe.
+Policymakers and lawmakers have a responsibility to write agile, accessible, and interdisciplinary documents that do a better job of identifying and protecting public interests.
 The technology sector is beginning to make progress in inviting more diverse and interdisciplinary voices to maximize the benefits of technology, while identifying and mitigating the disadvantages.